BACK

 Mortgage Rates

-Mortgage rates are a common cause of concern for would-be homeowners across the U.S. in 2024.
-As previously mentioned, national averages have dipped from last fall’s record highs, and Montana is no different.
-According to Zillow, the housing market in Montana is seeing average interest rates of around 6.51%.
-This accurately reflects predictions that high interest rates in the later months of 2023 would decrease and settle but stay above 6%.
+Mortgage rates are a common cause of concern for would-be homeowners across the U.S. in 2026.
+As previously mentioned, national averages have dipped from previous record highs, and Montana is no different.
+According to Zillow, the housing market in Montana is seeing average interest rates of around 5.99%.
+This is below even the national average, and the rate should continue to hover near 6%.

 Inflation and Cost of Living